STRENGTHENING YOUR GUIDED MATH PROGRAM: Practical GUIDED MATH Strategies to Increase All Your Students' Math Achievement (Grades K-6)

 A Practical, Two-Day Institute Focused on Focused on Increasing Math Achievement Using the Guided Math Model

 Plan to attend as a school or district team, a representative team member or district leader to increase the effectiveness of your Guided Math program.
-You will learn how to build on the success of your current online or in-person program, identify the key components that have the greatest impact on math achievement and find the specific areas you need to target for implementation and improvement.
-Leave equipped with a wealth of the most current, cutting-edge math instructional strategies that will help to increase all your students’ achievement in math.
+You will learn how to build on the success of your current program, identify the key components that have the greatest impact on math achievement and find the specific areas you need to target for implementation and improvement.
+Leave equipped with a wealth of the most current, cutting-edge math instructional strategies that will help to increase all your students' achievement in math.

 Develop a Plan to Structure Your Guided Math Program for the Greatest Student Results and to Boost Teacher Expertise in Guided Math